+- Acquisition Assessment Policy

+- Bluetooth Baseline Requirements Policy

+- Remote Access Policy

+- Remote Access Tools Policy

+- Router and Switch Security Policy

+- Wireless Communication Policy

+- Wireless Communication Standard

+- Third Party Access Policy

-- Sample Policy (here) - SANS (here) - What software can I run on the network?
+- What software can I run on the network?
 Can I run TOR?
+BitTorrent?

-BitTorrent? - Can I get my personal mail via my company laptop? - Can I use Facebook on my company laptop?
-During work hours? - Can I plug in a WIFI router on my desk? - Can I connect my personal phone to the corporate WIFI? - Can I visit Porn sites on my corporate laptop?
+- Can I get my personal mail via my company laptop?

+- Can I use Facebook on my company laptop?

+During work hours?

+- Can I plug in a WIFI router on my desk?

+- Can I connect my personal phone to the corporate WIFI?

+- Can I visit Porn sites on my corporate laptop?

-What You Must Do - Ensure you and your board have answers to the following questions...
+Ensure you and your board have answers to the following questions...